Convex Programming Based Spectral Clustering: Algorithm and Analysis Results

 There is also a considerable amount of research on spectral clustering on a random graph.
-In a planted partition model, we assume that the node set is partitioned into several clusters and edges connecting the nodes are stochastically generated: any two nodes in the same cluster have an edge with probability $p$, and any two nodes in different clusters have an edge with probability $q$.
-McSherry \cite{Mcs01} showed that spectral clustering can extract the clusters with high probability if $p$ and $q$ lie within some range.
+In the planted partition model, one assumes that the node set is partitioned into several clusters and edges connecting the nodes are stochastically generated: any two nodes in the same cluster have an edge with probability $p$, and any two nodes in different clusters have an edge with probability $q$.
+McSherry \cite{Mcs01} showed that spectral clustering can identify the clusters with high probability if $p$ and $q$ lie within some range.
 Rohe \cite{Roh11} and Lei \cite{Lei15} studied KSC on a stochastic block model.

-Besides, we mention a local clustering algorithm introduced by Spielman and Teng \cite{Spi13}.
-It serves for finding a cluster with low conductance in a graph.
-Allen-Zhu et al.\ \cite{All13} studied a local algorithm using a PageRank vector.
-They assumed that a cluster exists such that the inside conductance is large and the outside conductance is small, and derived a bound on the conductance of a cluster returned by the algorithm.